DLC-link/gitbook-docs/partnerships.md

 [Stacks](https://www.stacks.co/) is an open-source network of decentralized apps and smart contracts built on Bitcoin\_.\_

 [Clarity](https://docs.stacks.co/write-smart-contracts/overview), the smart contract language which powers Stacks, optimizes for predictability and security, to allow developers to encode essential business logic on a blockchain.
 But today, Clarity can only package transactions and information to include them in a Bitcoin block.
 There are no conditional payments or transfer of Bitcoin that can get triggered by Clarity.
-Our DLC bridge plugs that hole, which brings unique capabilities to the entire ecosystem.
+Our DLC bridge plugs that hole, which brings unique capabilities to the entire ecosystem!

 DLC.Link was awarded a [$250,000 grant ](https://github.com/stacksgov/Stacks-Grants/issues/289)to help build this infrastructure to bring true Bitcoin DeFi to Stacks.
 Below are the monthly presentation to help you follow along what we've been working on!